| Home Page | Root Page | Census Records | GRO Records | Parish Records | Names Directory |

 The 1901 Census finds them boarding at 58, Southgate Street in St. Mary Parish, Leicester in the household of a grocer Frank Wood.
 Alfred Thomas (2) was occupied as a clothier's assistant.

-Amy Matilda may have left her husband and taken a new partner.
 She died in 1920 aged "39" [Death Index: Pancras 1b 84, 1920 (Dec)].
 The Register of Deaths for St. Pancras South Infirmary names her as "Amy Woodhurst alias Silver" and states that she had been admitted there on February 25th 1920, having previously been in University College Hospital.
 Her residential address is given as 28, Kentish Town Road.
 Her age is given here as "37", the cause of death as cerebral haemorrhage and the date of death as October 29th.
-The record notes that she was buried by "friends".
+The record notes that she was buried by "Friends", presumed to refer to Quakers.
+She was buried on November 3rd at the St Pancras Parish Chapel, Camden.

 Amy Winifred was born in Leicester in 1903 [Birth Index: Leicester 7a 317, 1903 (Dec)].
 She married Sidney E. Taylor in 1924 [Marriage Index: Pancras 1b 195, 1924 (Dec)].